Community Service

 Poison Center 24 Hr.
 Hotline 800-662-9886

-The Mountain Area 55+ Program (formerly the Seniors Program) meets in the Community Room at Loma Prieta/C.T.
-English School on Summit Road in Los Gatos every other Monday from 10:30AM until 12:30PM -- and we invite local folk to join us.
-The program provides a friendly and comfortable atmosphere where neighbors can come to socialize, play cards, Scrabble, or other table games, listen to informative talks, exchange a book in the rotating library, and/or just stop by for a cup of coffee or tea.
-For more information about the Program or to arrange for a game table, call (408) 354-2360 and leave name and phone number -- or email Lynnette Vega, Program Manager, at lahondalynnette@earthlink.net.
-Los Gatos-Saratoga Adult Education offers this program in partnership with LGS Recreation, LPCF, and Santa Cruz County.
+The Mountain Area 55 Plus Program meets in the Community Room at Loma Prieta/C.T.
+English School, 23800 Summit Road in Los Gatos the 1st and 3rd Monday of the month from 10:30AM until 12:30PM (unless we’re on an excursion) --and we invite you to join us.
+The Program provides an opportunity to meet with neighbors in a friendly and welcoming environment -- to socialize, play cards or other table games, listen to informative talks, exchange a book in the rotating library, take part in excursions to local points of interest and/or just make the program a short stop for a friendly chat and a cup of coffee or tea.
+For information or suggestions, call (650) 747-0605 or email: lahondalynnette@earthlink.net.

 MOUNTAIN RESIDENT VEHICLE STICKER